efekahraman/efekahraman.github.io/_posts/2018-04-02-docker-awareness-in-java.md

 [TRUNCATED]
 </div>

-As the JDK 10 is now ready on the host machine, `jstack` command can be run using the PID which is visible in the host machine.
+As the JDK 10 is now ready, `jstack` command can be tested using the PID which is visible on the host machine.

 <div class="console">docker@default:~$ ps -ef | grep DockerTest
 root     10294 10279  0 00:47 ?
 00:00:00 /bin/sh -c /jdk-10/bin/java ${JAVA_OPT} DockerTest